 In order to assess the risk your property poses, most insurers will need to know details about any subsidence issues it has encountered in the past.

 From a home insurance perspective, any cases of landslip and heave will also need to be declared and (for the purposes of this article) will be included under the term 'subsidence'.
-So bearing this in mind, the typical questions you might find on an insurance application are as follows:

 In the last 25 years:

 - Has a claim been made for subsidence, landslip or heave?

 - Are there any signs of damage resulting from subsidence, landslip or heave?

 - Has your property been monitored as a result of subsidence, landslip or heave?